In this guide

 Step 2: Check it’s business real property

-To be exempt from the normal in-house asset and related party acquisition rules, a commercial property investment must meet the ATO’s definition of business real property.
+To be exempt from the normal in-house asset and related party acquisition rules, a property investment must meet the ATO’s definition of business real property.
 The ATO generally defines land and buildings used wholly and exclusively in a business – and which satisfy the business use test – as business real property.

 Under the business use test, the property must be “used wholly and exclusively in one or more businesses” carried on by an entity.
 It can be a commercial or industrial property, office, warehouse, shop or farm.